Get started with HTML and the DOM

-Back in the editor tab, add a list of your accomplishments:
+Back in the editor tab, add a list of your accomplishments using the following code.

-Again, go back to the live tab to make sure that the new content is displaying correctly.
+View the live tab to make sure that the new content is displayed correctly.

 Experiment with content changes in Microsoft Edge DevTools

 Learn the difference between HTML and the DOM

-Before you start editing your content from Microsoft Edge DevTools, you should understand the difference between HTML and the DOM.
-The best way to learn is by example:
+Before editing content from Microsoft Edge DevTools, let's understand the difference between HTML and the DOM.
+Proceed with the following steps to learn from an example.

 Navigate to the live tab.
 At the bottom of your page, the text